 Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Have you always thought about kudu hunting?
+Do you want to take home a trophy bull?
 Do you want to learn how to hunt kudu in Texas?
 Most hunters have it as a goal to go on a kudu hunt.
-The Greater Kudu is found in Texas.
+The Greater Kudu was originally found in south Texas and the Texas hill country; it is one of the most beautiful antelopes.
 With their big ears, the trophy kudu can detect the faintest of noise from far.
+Trophy hunters must move with caution to avoid being detected during day hunts.

 Moreover, with its 4-12 vertical white stripes and grey or reddish brown coat, it is well camouflaged in its surroundings and is challenging to locate when kudu hunting.
 In this article, we share information about a Texas kudu hunt.